 According to Ali, in Bangladesh’s volatile political context, anyone who comes to power faces issues of personal safety.

-“We saw this with Bangabandhu (Sheikh Mujibur Rahman), who ultimately lost his life along with his family.
-Then Zia came to power.
-After 1975, the situation we are seeing now in Bangladesh is one of the most volatile.
-In such a context, there may be undeniable threats to Tarique’s life,” Ali said.
+“We saw this with Sheikh Mujibur Rahman, who was killed along with most of his family.
+President Zia rose to power in a similarly unstable situation and was assassinated too.
+State institutions failed to protect both presidents.
+After 1975, the situation we are seeing in 2024 is one of the most volatile.
+In such a context, the threat to Tarique’s life cannot simply be brushed aside,” Ali said.

 He added that earlier, when former Bangladesh President Hussein Muhammad Ershad or Hasina took charge, they also faced threats to their lives, but the situation was different.
 It was never to the extent that they would necessarily face assassination because the institutions were still functioning, he further said.